Timst/phoque/README.md

 Besides that, the big items you'll need is a button ([that's the one I use](https://www.amazon.com/gp/product/B00XRC9URW/)), a webcam (anything will do, I use this logitech cam that everybody has), a thermal receipt printer (that's the most specialized and expensive piece of kit; I use this [MUNBYN](https://www.amazon.com/dp/B0779WGYHS) printer), a keyboard, and maybe a couple of screens.

-I could go through the rest of the system here, but instead let me give you the link to the "schematics" (more on a guide to putting everything together) that lists everything you need, complete with diagram and step by step instructions: https://docs.google.com/document/d/1qJzJxlinTLHUv-rM7RpuQfxlVQy0EvKh1EnHSkjROCY/edit?usp=sharing
+I could go through the rest of the system here, but instead let me give you the link to the "schematics" (more of a guide to putting everything together) that lists everything you need, complete with a diagram and step-by-step instructions: https://docs.google.com/document/d/1qJzJxlinTLHUv-rM7RpuQfxlVQy0EvKh1EnHSkjROCY/edit?usp=sharing

 ## Setting up
 So there's probably some stuff you need to do on your system to make all of this work.
 You know like uuh, installing some packages, probably some RPI-specific config and stuff.
 Also I think something related to CUPS quirks for this type of printer?
 Unfortunately I don't recall most of what I did and didn't take notes.
 Sorry!!!